next2e/2E-Music/README.md

 # 2E-Music
-For the music needs of 2E
+For the music needs of 2E.
-This is very much WIP.
 Start date: 2/5/2017

+To run this in production, first create the `files/` directory.
+Then, run `python3 server.py production`.